SciML/DifferentialEquations.jl/docs/src/man/plot.md

 A few extra arguments are provided addition to the Plots.jl keyword arguments.
 They are as follows:

-* plottrue: Specifies whether the true solution (if known) should be plotted alongside the numerically approximated solution.
+* plot_analytic: Specifies whether the true solution (if known) should be plotted alongside the numerically approximated solution.
 Default is false.
 * filename: Specifies the filename to save an animation.
 Only applies to the `animate` function.
 * fps: Determines the fps in an animation.
 Only applies to the `animate` function.